Thousands protest Trump administration policies in cities across the US

 The protests were a result of a movement that has organized online under the hashtags #buildtheresistance and #50501, which stands for 50 protests, 50 states, one day.
 Websites and accounts across social media issued calls for action, with messages such as “reject fascism” and “defend our democracy.”

-Outside the state Capitol in Lansing, Michigan, a crowd of about 1,000 people gathered in freezing temperatures.
+Outside the state Capitol in Lansing, Michigan, a crowd of hundreds gathered in freezing temperatures.

-Catie Miglietti, from the Ann Arbor area, said Musk’s access to the Treasury Department data was especially concerning to her.
+Catie Miglietti, from the Ann Arbor area, said Musk’s access to the Treasury Department data was especially concerning.
 She painted a sign depicting Musk puppeteering Trump from his outraised arm — evoking Musk’s straight-arm gesture during a January speech that some have interpreted as a Nazi salute.

 “If we don’t stop it and get Congress to do something, it’s an attack on democracy,” Miglietti said.